What you need to do

 •Have your SharePoint configured by following the best practices enforced by the vendor (Microsoft).

 With the best practices recommended by SharePoint, it is fundamental to install SharePoint under a domain (without using local accounts, which is not supported).

 For further detail about this, and to view the list of SharePoint's requirements, refer to their official page at http://technet.microsoft.com/en-us/library/cc262485%28v=office.15%29.aspx.

-Having a service account that has Web farm administrator rights.
+•Make sure you have a service account that has Web Farm administrator rights.

-This account is to be used for the connectivity between SharePoint and Bizagi and it will need to:
+Use this account to connect between SharePoint and Bizagi and it needs to:

 oBe a domain account.